In this Power BI Tutorial, we will learn about Power BI Slicer. Also, we will discuss these below topics:

 By turning on that option, we can select multiple items(selective item + ctrl) at a time.

-This is how to do power bi slicer multiple selection.
+This is how to do power bi slicer multiple selections.

 Power BI Slicer default value